Skip to main content

 Working environment

-You could work at a TV studio, in an office, at a film studio or on a film set.
+You could work in an office, at a TV studio, at a film studio or on a film set.

 Your working environment may be outdoors some of the time and you may spend nights away from home.